for the traveler seeking an authentic experience where wine and food mingle harmoniously with culture and history: Look no further.

 Meet La Dolce Vigna Founder + Director: leslie rosa

 After a decade of working in the art world for eminent institutions and artists in New York, London and around the globe, Leslie Rosa moved to Italy and became a certified sommelier with the Associazione Italiana Sommelier.
-She has lived in Tuscany (Siena) and the Veneto (Venice) and has traveled extensively throughout the country, seeking out small wineries that have a story to tell, local gastronomic wonders, cultural gems and experiences that exude the good life.
-Now based in northern California, Leslie continues to cultivate la dolce vigna philosophy on the west coast, with custom day tours of California wine country as well as dynamic tastings of Italian wine + culture.
+She lived in Tuscany (Siena) and the Veneto (Venice) and has traveled extensively throughout the country, seeking out small wineries that have a story to tell, local gastronomic wonders, cultural gems and experiences that exude the good life.
+Now based in Northern California, Leslie continues to cultivate la dolce vigna philosophy, with custom tours of California wine country, her small group tours in Italy and Argentina, as well as dynamic tastings of wine + culture.

 La Dolce Vigna Difference